junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 That gets Dean's attention.
 "What are you talking about?"

 Balthazar finally meets him in the eyes, "Oh, am I the only one in the room noticing our Cas here is buzzing with energy?
 Upstairs already got a power meter overload, red alerts everywhere.
 The last time it happened, let me see, ah, never.
 Not once since God left the building.
 You are about all God-level power now, Cas.
-Let me guess, you already found the Purgatory and took everything?
+Let me guess, you already found Purgatory and took everything?
 That's practically blowing the battle horn.
 Want to take a bet how soon Uncle Raphael will find out and come pay a visit?"

 "God power, you say?"
 Dean tenses, turning to Cas, "How many souls did you take exactly, Cas?"